Photo by Unknown (prototype asset)

 The Luxury Lodges (Outside Town)

-Blanket Bay Lodge — The Finest in Australasia
+Blanket Bay Lodge — Consistently Ranked Among the Best in Australasia

 Price: NZD 2,000–10,000/night (~€1,100–5,500) | Location: Lake Wakatipu, Glenorchy Road

-Blanket Bay is consistently ranked the finest lodge in Australasia and among the finest hotels in the world — the extraordinary stone-and-timber architecture directly on Lake Wakatipu’s northern shore (20 minutes from central Queenstown by car, or 10 minutes by the lodge’s private helicopter), with the Remarkables mountain range visible across the water.
-The 18 rooms and chalets provide total privacy; the extraordinary activities program (heli-skiing in winter, fly-fishing on the Dart River — one of the world’s finest trout fisheries, guided hiking in the Glenorchy mountain trails) is the most complete in New Zealand.
-The exceptional dining (the lodge’s kitchen sources from the surrounding Otago region and the lodge’s own kitchen garden) completes the picture.
+Blanket Bay’s stone-and-timber lodge sits directly on Lake Wakatipu’s northern shore, 20 minutes from central Queenstown by car or 10 minutes by the lodge’s own helicopter, with the Remarkables visible across the water.
+Its 18 rooms and chalets offer real privacy, and the activity program is about as complete as it gets in New Zealand: heli-skiing in winter, fly-fishing on the Dart River — one of the world’s better trout fisheries — and guided hikes through the Glenorchy trail network.
+The kitchen draws on both the surrounding Otago region and its own garden.

 Matakauri Lodge — Opposite Shore Luxury